idirlab/freebases/Datasets/README.md

 ## Datasets

 We have provided four variants of Freebase dataset.
+These datasets can be downloaded from this [link](https://www.dropbox.com/s/6dfwropwpllhnff/fbVar.zip?dl=0).

 The detailed statistics of these four variants are shown in the table below.

 ![This is an image](https://github.com/idirlab/freebases/blob/main/Datasets/DatasetsStatistics.png?raw=true)